Bram-R/PRE-ACT/README.md

 This repository contains the source code and supporting scripts for Deliverable D7.2 of the PRE-ACT project.
 The aim of this deliverable is to develop and validate a probabilistic decision-analytic model that assesses the cost-effectiveness of integrating AI-assisted decision-making into current clinical practice for breast cancer patients.
 The model simulates patient progression using a Markov state-transition framework and estimates outcomes in terms of quality-adjusted life years (QALYs) and incremental cost-effectiveness ratios (ICERs).

 The study focuses on women aged ≥18 who have undergone radical surgery for invasive breast cancer (stages pT1‐4, pN0–N3, M0).
-It evaluates the impact of adding personalized, data-driven AI insights—designed to predict and prevent arm lymphedema—against standard clinical protocols.
+It evaluates the impact of adding personalized, data-driven AI insights, designed to predict and prevent arm lymphedema, against standard clinical protocols.
 The analysis spans a lifetime (a 40-year simulation with monthly cycles) from a UK healthcare perspective, while the model is readily adaptable to reflect Dutch (societal perspective) and French (collective perspective) settings.

 ## Table of Contents